 The elements of diversity

 We recognize that diversity means something different to everyone.
-To us, diversity has three elements:
+To us, diversity has these elements:

 - Our workforce represents the growing diversity of the communities we serve, and of our world.

 - We create a welcoming and inclusive environment for our employees, patients and visitors and we embrace our differences and similarities.

 - Our patients receive the same level of care and access to services, regardless and irrespective of age, race, ethnicity, gender, gender identity, gender expression, religion, sexual orientation, education, veteran status, disability, socioeconomic background or any other attribute.

 - We deliver care in a way that is sensitive to and respectful of the cultural background of our patients and employees.

 - We recognize that social injustice and health inequities exist in our communities, and we work toward improving access to quality health care for everyone.

 Our vision is to ensure that the importance of diversity at Legacy is not just a verbal commitment but a reality.
 To realize this vision, Legacy has established a Diversity Advisory Council (DAC), a team of 26 members representing a diverse cross section of leaders and employees from key operations and programs across the system.
 The purpose of the DAC is to guide the direction and focus the efforts in the areas of diversity, inclusion and cultural competency, as we work to make diversity a part of Legacy's culture.

 Legacy's Statement of Patient Rights and Responsibilities documents the fact that our patients have the right to receive care "based on medical need, without regard to race, color, creed, national origin, sexual orientation or the nature of the source of payment for care."
 We have a strong commitment to health care for the uninsured.